catan2001/facial-recognition-using-hog-and-dlib_fhog/UVM/README.md

 8. **UVM Scoreboard** checks the observed transactions against expected outcomes.
 9. **UVM Checker** verifies specific conditions or properties (if used).
 10. **UVM Coverage** collects data on scenario coverage (if used).

-This flow ensures a structured approach to verification, allowing systematic generation, driving, observation, and checking of the DUT’s behavior in a controlled and reusable manner.

 ## Example AXI Lite (short version)